Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Proposal for Circuit QED Realization

 To verify the realization of a two-qubit oscillator using this system, we have identified appropriate values for the various system parameters and performed master equation simulations of the circuit QED model.
 In our modeling, we include the Hilbert space of the transmons as well as the auxiliary resonators, while we choose to model the coupler as a phenomenological tunable coupling term between the two transmons.
 Our choice is motivated by the multiple demonstrations of tunable couplers \cite{li2020tunable,yan2018tunable,PhysRevX.11.021058}, making them a standard component in circuit QED systems.
 The details of the master equation simulations are discussed in Appendix \ref{appendix: details-sc} and the chosen parameter values are listed in Tables~\ref{tab:DeviceParams} and~\ref{tab:DeviceParams2}.
 These parameters are feasible with current technology.

-To experimentally measure the quantities discussed here, individual readout resonators can be coupled to each qubit (not shown), and the density matrix of the combined two-qubit system can be extracted by performing tomography using multiple single and two-qubit gates as done, e.g., in Ref.~\cite{li2017APL}.
-In the following, we focus on the simulation results, which demonstrate that our proposed system indeed operates as a composite two-qubit oscillator that can be used to explore the features discussed in Sec.~\ref{sec:Results}.
+The phase response and synchronization metrics can be measured in experiments.
+The off-diagonal matrix elements of the individual qubits can be straightforwardly measured by coupling individual readout resonators to each qubit (not shown) and performing additional single qubit gates.
+Furthermore, the complete density matrix of the combined two-qubit system can be extracted in experiment by performing tomography using multiple single and two-qubit gates as done, e.g., in Ref.~\cite{li2017APL}.
+To infer the synchronization measure $\Omega$, the steady-state density matrices in the presence ($\hat{\rho}$) and absence ($\hat{\rho}_u$) of the external drive can be extracted, which together enable the construction of $\hat{\rho}_\text{diag}$.
+Subsequently, $\Omega$ [Eq.~(\ref{eqn:sync-metric})] can be evaluated by computing the entropies of the experimentally estimated $\hat{\rho}$ and $\hat{\rho}_\text{diag}$ matrices.